 Think of your early relationships with a significant other when you were back in high school.
 I am confident this is more pronounced for women because guys mature later.
 Let’s say Betty Sue is hanging out with Joey and this is Joey’s first relationship.
 Betty Sue needs to train up Joey and explain to him how to be a good boyfriend.
-Although there are advantages to being “the first” if you are into that sort of thing, there can be a lot of headaches as well when dating someone who has never been in a relationship.
-Joey learns a lot hanging out with Betty Sue and when the two break up, the next girl who Joes meets reaps all benefits of Betty Sue’s training.
+There are advantages to being “the first” if you are into that sort of thing.
+There can be a lot of headaches as well when dating someone who has never been in a relationship.
+Joey learns a lot hanging out with Betty Sue.
+When the two break up, the next girl who Joey meets reaps all benefits of Betty Sue’s training.
 Joey hasn’t learned everything about relationships, but he is a lot better off than before Betty Sue.

 And the guy that is hanging out with Betty Sue next will reap all of her relationship frustrations.
 He is the one that needs to deal with all of Betty Sue’s baggage because Joey didn’t know WTF he was doing.
 Please, no jokes about HR being the place where bitter Betty Sue’s (or Joey’s) go to work.

 There are advantages to being with someone who has been in a few relationships, and one of them is that they have been “trained up”.